lwhiteley/react-native-android-contactpicker/README.md

 ## Additional Notes

 - The properties phoneNumbers and emailAddresses will be returned as empty arrays if no phone numbers or emails are found.
-- **closeOnTimeout** is an experimental feature, please report an issue if you are having problems.

 ### Possible Promise Rejection Reasons